Skip to Content

 Simple syrup made from white sugar is a great option to sweeten your tea.
 Not only can you keep it on hand already mixed up in your refrigerator, but you can add other flavors to it like vanilla, citrus, fruit, etc.

 Here’s my favorite recipe for Simple Syrup.
 I always make a batch and keep it on hand to sweeten tea, coffee, and cocktails.
+Simple syrup is great if you want to add more sweetener to your cold tea since it mixes right in.

 Honey